J2PCastro/devops-23-24-PSM-1231836/ca3/part1/README.md

 allows the server to operate in a headless manner, optimizing performance by avoiding unnecessary GUI-related resource consumption.
 Trying to run a GUI application in a headless server would result in an error and the application wouldn't start.

+Since all the necessary dependencies were already installed in the VM and all file permissions were correctly set in the project files, no difficulties were encountered when running the projects in the VM.
+The projects were successfully built and run, and the applications were accessible from the host machine.

 # Conclusion